-COMMUNITY ENGAGEMENT The Affordable Housing program provides land and property acquisition, disposition and development services.
-Staff develops, analyzes, supervises and implements affordable housing policies, plans and programs.
-Prepares housing needs assessments and housing standards and quidelines.
+COMMUNITY The Affordable Housing program provides land and property acquisition, disposition and development services.
+Staff develops, ENGAGEMENT analyzes, supervises and implements affordable housing policies, plans and programs.
+Prepares housing needs assessments and housing standards and guidelines.
 Provides analysis and recommendations on MPD and annexation applications of compliance with affordable housing guidelines.
-Manages City's employee housing and maintains quality of assets.
+Manages City's employee housing and maintains guality of assets.

-Housing: Middle-Income, Attainable,

-Affordable housing has been identified as a key component of the Council Goal Preservation of Park City's character.
-Middle income is or particular concern to Council.
+Housing: Middle-Income, Attainable, and Affordable Housing has been identified as a key component of the Council Goal Preservation of Park City's character.
+Middle income is of particular concern to Council.
 A range of housing options fosters community and economic diversity.
-It remains a and Affordable Housing vexing issue in the community with a slight decrease in community satisfaction in the availability of affordable housing in 2013.
+It remains a vexing issue in the community with a slight decrease in community satisfaction in the availability of affordable housing in 2013.
 Implementation of affordable housing at Park City Heights and Lower Park Avenue has not yet begun which may contribute to the decreased satisfaction.